enum

 print-type-size variant `Point`: 0 bytes

-'s memory location where the struct begins with the discriminant (here: offset 0), then contains the remaining fields associated with that variant (here: offset 4).
-A discriminant of 0 means Circle
+In case the largest data-carrying variant is a tuple with 2 fields, the compiler chooses to pass the discriminant and data via 1 register (w0), which holds a pointer to the enum's memory location where the struct begins with the discriminant (here: offset 0), then contains the remaining fields associated with that variant (here: offset 4).
+A discriminant of 0 means Circle, 1 means Rectangle and 2 means Point.

-is the indirect result register according to the AAPCS64.
+Note: x8 is the indirect result register according to the AAPCS64.
 It is also explained here:

-) is a pointer to the memory allocated by the caller for returning the struct.
+XR(X8) is a pointer to the memory allocated by the caller for returning the struct.

 Listings: